addas3/SwedNews/README.md

 * Allow User to be able to edit their post.
 * Creating different category for news.

+## Agile Planning

+At the beginning of the project, I started by brainstorming user stories.
+This involved gathering ideas and requirements, along with potential users.
+User stories are essentially short descriptions of a feature or functionality from the user's perspective.
+By brainstorming and defining these stories early on, I was able to:

+1. Understand User Needs: Brainstorming helped me gain a deep understanding of what the users really needed and expected from the project.

+2. Prioritize Features: I could prioritize features based on their importance to users, ensuring that the most crucial functionalities were addressed first.

+3. Plan Iterations: User stories became the foundation for planning project iterations or sprints, making it easier to break down the work into manageable chunks.

+4. Align Stakeholders: It facilitated discussions, ensuring everyone was on the same page regarding project goals.

+5. Stay Agile: Brainstorming user stories is a fundamental part of Agile methodology, enabling flexibility and adaptability as the project progresses.

+By starting with this brainstorming process, I set a solid foundation for the project and ensured that it remained user-centered throughout its development.
+You can view the link to my Agile project on GitHub by clicking here [Swed News Stories](https://github.com/users/addas3/projects/3/views/1).
+This repository contains the project's user stories, planning, and progress throughout its development.
+Feel free to explore and get a better understanding of how Agile planning was implemented in the project.

 ## Technologies

 * HTML